Nawal-Ali-443/OS-Assignment3-Nawal-Ali/ASSIGNMENT_DOCUMENTATION.md

 **Why synchronization is necessary**:
 (Explain what race conditions COULD occur without synchronization, even if you didn't observe them.
 Explain which shared resources need protection and why.)
-Without locks, the counters could lose increments and the log could throw exceptions.
-The fact that results are now deterministic proves race conditions are eliminated.

 **Without locks, the counters could lose increments and the log could throw exceptions.
 The fact that results are now deterministic proves race conditions are eliminated.**: